Cornutum/tcases/Tcases-Guide.md

 Did you know that you can also add schema keywords to a variable definition?
 You do now.

 Why is this useful?
 For starters, you can use a variable schema to define defaults for all of its value schemas.
-For example, you can specify that that default type for `pattern` value is "string".
+For example, you can specify that the default type for `pattern` variable is "string".
 If so, you don't need to add a "type" keyword to each individual value definition.

 ```json